The best swim robes: 21 options to keep you warm and dry

 Find lots of similar options in our guide to the very best Dryrobe alternatives out there.

-If you’re looking for a next-level amount of comfort from your changing robe, we may have just found it.
+If you’re looking for a next-level amount of comfort from your changing robe, this may be it.

-Zone3’s submission to this test uses such a soft, cosy lining that I'd wear it all day, every day, if it was socially acceptable.
+Zone3’s Recycled Thermo-Tech Robe uses such a soft, cosy lining that I’d wear it all day, every day, if it was socially acceptable.

 It soaks up and wicks moisture away really well and is one of the warmest on test thanks to the high-pile nature of the lining.